westminsterschoolit/cantandum/_programme/the-silver-swan.md

 The Westminster-based chamber choir Cantandum, renowned for interesting programming and the quality of its vocal sound, presents a lovely programme on the theme of endings and beginnings.

-Gibbons – The Silver Swan
+- Gibbons – The Silver Swan
-Lassus – Bonjour, mon coeur.
+- Lassus – Bonjour, mon coeur
-Greene – Lord, let me know mine end
+- Greene – Lord, let me know mine end
-Gabrieli - Nunc dimittis à 14
+- Gabrieli – Nunc dimittis à 14
-Howells - This is the little door
+- Howells – This is the little door
-Mendelssohn – Ave Maria
+- Mendelssohn – Ave Maria
-Bainton – And I saw a new heaven
+- Bainton – And I saw a new heaven
-Rheinberger – Requiem in D minor
+- Rheinberger – Requiem in D minor

 ## CANTANDUM
 Organ – Jonathan Dods